 As you can see from my impressions above, there is room for small changes or additional features; however, our impression is overwhelmingly positive.
 I was especially pleased that, when used with the top tether, the Delight prevented slumping out of position while sleeping; if we had just brought a booster seat, he would have been in an unsafe position.
 Moving from two car seats to one on our trip to Europe was a game-changer, and carrying no bulky carseats at all on our gap year was absolutely epic.
 I honestly don’t know how we could have managed without the Ride Safer travel vest.

 We feel confident that the Ride Safer offers a safe alternative to either lugging a huge car seat around a city or relying on an unfamiliar car/driver to maybe offer car seats.
 Ready to buy your own Ride Safer Delight?
-Get it directly from Safe Ride 4 Kids for amazing customer service and free shipping!
-You can also purchase the Ride Safer Delight on Amazon with Prime shipping.
+Get it directly from Safe Ride 4 Kids for amazing customer service and fast, free shipping – use coupon BESTPRICE to save $8 on your Ride Safer vest!
+You can also purchase the Ride Safer Delight on Amazon with Prime shipping – use coupon SR4KAMAZ for $6 off.

 Our friends at Safe Ride 4 Kids sent me a Ride Safer Delight travel vest for kids to review; all opinions are my own.